Original author: Jakub Zawada

 The instant centre is found by the intersection of the two lines.
 The first is the projection of the lower control arm, say through the chassis mounts, behind the front wheel the second is the normal to the axis of the strut tower at the top of the strut, projected behind the front wheel in the case of the WRX.

-(Note: To be absolutely correct these lines should be projected onto the wheel centre plane, so any lateral angles in the lower control arm will effect the instant centre position.
+(Note: To be absolutely correct these lines should be projected onto the wheel centre plane, so any lateral angles in the lower control arm will affect the instant centre position.
 However the lower control arm in the WRX is relatively flat which will give minimal effect).

 The diagram below shows the instant centre and swing arm.